County Courts

 Circuit Judge, Place 2

-Link to the official website of the 22nd.
-Judicial Circuit of Alabama
+For the Official Website of the 22nd.
+Judicial Circuit of Alabama, CLICK HERE

 The Circuit Clerk serves as the chief administrative and fiscal officer for the court system, of the Twenty-eighth Judicial Circuit, at the District Court & Circuit Court level.
 This elected position was established by the Constitution of Alabama 1901 and is styled as a state officer elected for a six-year term.
 While the duties of the Circuit Clerk are broad, such responsibilities are enumerated in the general laws of Alabama, codified as the Code of Alabama 1975, and another instrument codified as the Alabama Rules of Court.